mutinex/mmm-eval/docs/user-guide/frameworks.md

 #### Configuration

 Meridian requires specific configuration for:

 - Input data builder settings
 - Model specification parameters
 - Sample posterior configuration

 See [Configuration](../getting-started/configuration.md) for detailed setup.

+!!! warning
+    Meridian suffers from known memory leak issues as documented [here](https://github.com/google/meridian/issues/534).
+    Running the full test suite even on a reasonably small dataset can lead to crashes.
+To avoid this issue, we recommend you run the tests one at a time rather than back-to-back.
+This can be accomplished via the `test-names` argument if using the CLI, or `test_names` if using the Python SDK.
+As a reminder, the list of test names can be found in `mmm_eval/core/validation_tests_models.py`.

 ### PyMC-Marketing